sirbralex/dics/README.md

 - *etc...*

 ## Some implementations ideas
-- DiComonent can depend on several other ones.
+- DiComponent can depend on several other ones.
 - Instance of any DiComponent is stored in some DiContext.
 - Instance of DiComponent can be obtained only from DiContext.
 - Instance of DiComponent can be stored in one DiContext and obtained from another one.